onmyway133/Swiftlane/Documentation/GettingStarted.md

 - ExportArchive: export archive into .ipa
 - [Screenshot](Tasks/Screenshot.md): automate screenshot capturing, you can specify device, sdk, version, language and locale.
 It also supports test plan in Xcode 11
 - UploadApp: upload, notarize, validate app with AppStore
-- ShowDestinations: show all available destinations when building and testi g
+- ShowDestinations: show all available destinations when building and testing
+- BootSimulator: boot simulator
+- UpdateSimulator: update statusbar of simulator.
+This is nifty before taking screenshots

 ### PumaAndroid